What is the Difference Between VPS and VPN

 Those who wish to access company networks from remote locations,

-No, a VPN cannot replace a VPS for hosting websites or applications.
-A VPS provides dedicated server resources necessary for hosting and managing a website.
+No, VPN is not capable of substituting a VPS server to host websites and applications.
+A VPS provides dedicated resources allowing website hosting and application management.
 A VPN encrypts and secures internet connections.
 It is not for hosting content or running apps.

 Read More: